im876/Major-Project-2/README.md

-# Major-Project-2
+# Major-Project
-Git Repo to Add Files related to new Major Project
+Git Repo to Add Files related to Major Project